-Sunbeam’s Senior Companions are a group of senior adults, 55+, who have a passion and compassion for serving other senior adults.
-More than 100 volunteers spend quality time each week with other senior adults, allowing the volunteer to give back to his or her community while developing a nurturing, supportive companionship with another senior adult who may be homebound due to illness or age.
+Sunbeam’s Senior Companions are volunteers who are age 55 and above and who are passionate about serving senior adults.
+Volunteers are able to give back to the community while providing companionship for another senior adult who may be homebound due to illness or age.

-How Do I Become a Senior Companion?
+How Do I Become a Senior Companion Volunteer?

 How Do I Apply to Have a Senior Companion Stay with My Loved One?

 Applications to receive a Senior Companion are readily available.
 For more information contact Marien Breckenridge at email@example.com or call 405-609-8930.

 Senior Companion Program Improves Quality of Life for both Client and Volunteer